 Lukasz Adam is an illustration designer and SEO manager who offers free SVG images for commercial and personal purposes.
 On his website, you can find different avatars illustrations, SEO illustrations, island illustrations, eCommerce icons, web design, and Bitcoin icons, and so much more.

-You can use any of these free Illustrations as your hero image and the icons to represent your service or for your content.
-Basically anywhere you find them useful.
+You can use any of these free Illustrations as a hero image on your landing page design and the icons to represent your service or for your content.

-You’ll find these illustrations quite familiar as I have used them all over my website.
+When we started Digifloat, we used these illustrations all over our website.
 I find this collection very versatile and quite amusing.
 Just have a look at some of these:

 I mean that delivery guy always cracks me up!